Wrist Injury from Car Accident

 Treating a Hand or Wrist Injury

 It is difficult to determine the severity of injuries caused by car accidents.
-Because our natural impulse is to hold onto the steering wheel firmly during an accident, it is almost inevitable that an injury will occur to our wrist or hands.
+Because our natural impulse is to hold onto the steering wheel firmly during an accident, it is almost inevitable that an injury will occur to our wrists or hands.
 The most common hand and wrist injuries require medical attention, which will aid in healing your injuries properly.

 It is important to seek help from a doctor to diagnose and treat these delicate areas of your body properly.
 A hand and wrist injury may only require pain medications or can result in the need for surgical intervention.